cacilhas/kodumaro/_source/posts/2022-05-21-why-we-hate.md

 for requiring widely long boilerplates to work.

-The simpler project is more bureaucratic than Java, and you can get into a hell of cyclical references too soon.
+The simpler project is more bureaucratic than Java, and you can get into a hell of cyclical references much too soon.

 ### Why we hate Standard ML